New Road - answers to your questions

 Q: How long will the discounted parking at Westmorland Shopping Centre last?

-A: The leader has stated that it is his intention for the reduced fees to be in place until a replacement affordable car park is available.
+A: Our leader, Councillor Giles Archibald, has stated that it is his intention for the reduced fees to be in place until a replacement affordable car park is available.

 Q: Will the footbridge be repaired?